sergeinack3/PowerEduc/mod/glossary/formats/README.txt

    to THENAME_format.php
 5.-Edit the THENAME_format.php file.
 Change every ocurrence of TEMPLATE to THENAME.
-6.-Login into Moodle.
+6.-Login into PowerEduc.
 Go to any glossary in your site.
 7.-Edit (configure) your glossary.
 In the Format popup you'll see a new entry.
 It will be showed as "displayformatTHENAME".
 Select it and view your glossary.